22 December 2020

 Now, increased human activity is upsetting the balance.
 We’re releasing more carbon into the atmosphere than the Earth’s natural carbon sinks can absorb.
 Our continued reliance on fossil fuels for energy means billions of tonnes of carbon are released into the atmosphere every year.
 The importance of carbon sinks has never been greater.

-The ocean, atmosphere, soil and forests are the world’s largest carbon sinks.
-Protecting these vital ecosystems is essential for tackling climate change and keeping our climate stable.
+Protecting carbon sinks is essential for tackling climate change and keeping our climate stable.
 But they’re increasingly under threat.

 The world’s forests absorb 2.6bn tonnes of carbon dioxide every year.
 Yet despite their vital importance, an area the size of a football pitch is destroyed every second.
 We work for forests to be used sustainably and protected.
 There are three important strands to this effort: improving laws, empowering forest communities and fighting illegal logging and trade.